pstat197/BlueAlpha3-Synergy-Analysis/README.md

 ## Repository Contents

-- `correlation_analysis/`
+- `correlation_analysis/`: pedagogical correlation analysis module identifying dependent channel pairs.
   - `data/`
     - `monthly_mocha.csv`: contains the toy dataset, which is used in `scripts/correlation_analysis.ipynb`.

   - `scripts/`
-    - `correlation_analysis.ipynb`: notebook used to perform correlation analysis that explores potential channel pairs through heatmaps and residuals.
+    - `correlation_analysis.ipynb`: notebook used to perform correlation analysis using heatmaps and residuals.

 ## References